llancruzz/time-quiz/README.md

 #### Result Page

-  * The result will be displayed according to the answers of the quiz.
+  * The result will be displayed according to the answers to the quiz.

   ![Result page screenshot](./assets/images/results.png)

 ## Dark Theme and Light Theme

- * The user has two options to chose betwen dark and light theme.
+ * The user has two options to choose between dark and light themes.

  ![Screenshot of themes](./assets/images/themes.png)